 Documentation

-This section provides user and developer documentation for OpenTRNG the open-source TRNG.
+This section provides user and developer documentation for OpenTRNG the open-source TRNG framework.

 Repository organization